elijah-thomas774/SkywardSwordParamsScripts/README.md

 # JPA reader

-Almost all of jpcRead.cpp actual working is credit to Jasper at [Noclip.website's github](https://github.com/magcius/noclip.website/blob/d7dd9e7212792ad4454cd00d2bdabc2ce78fea07/src/Common/JSYSTEM/JPA.ts#L4983).
+Almost all of jpcToJson.cpp actual working is credit to Jasper at [Noclip.website's github](https://github.com/magcius/noclip.website/blob/d7dd9e7212792ad4454cd00d2bdabc2ce78fea07/src/Common/JSYSTEM/JPA.ts#L4983).
 Used with permission with the goal of just editing textures in the end.
 This is not to be used as a complete file reader, the goal will just to change some colors and possible textures.
 Provide your own jpc file as this repo will not distribute any of the games files.

+use: `g++ jpcToJson.cpp -o toJson`

+then: `toJson -i [jpc File]`

 ## Skyward Sword Param Parser